Michael Grigorievich Yurchenko

 In fact, nothing happened to the state flag, only the flagpole and bracket were damaged.
 But the regional newspaper emphasizes that other people could have seen this "dissent".

-Later, Dmitry Polyakov returned to his homeland and was detained.
-He admitted his guilt.
-On January 29, the court found him guilty and sentenced him to one and a half years in a general regime penal colony.
-He was also fined 100 basic units (4,000 rubles) and ordered to pay three "victims" a total of 5,500 rubles.
+Dmitry Polyakov later returned to his homeland and was arrested.
+He pleaded guilty.
+On January 29, the court found him guilty and sentenced him to eighteen months in a general regime penal colony.
+He was also fined 100 basic units (4,000 rubles) and ordered to pay a total of 5,500 rubles to three "victims."

 According to human rights activists, he will be released in the spring of 2025.